monagree/locman/README.md

-# Monagree Location Picker
+# Monagree Javascript SDK

 To install, run:

-> npm install monagree-locs
+> npm install monagree

-> Now Shows all countries

-> Only showing states & cities in Nigeria for now

-Please enjoy this accurate & up-to-date location package from the open source team at Monagree.
-Monagree provides tools for devs to build ecommerce and logistics websites easily.
-Check out our javascript framework (CLI) on npm [monagree-tools](https://www.npmjs.com/package/monagree-tools "Monagree JS Framework").
+## Documentation

+Please find extensive documentation of the SDK on the [Developer Documentation Page](https://docs.monagree.com "Monagree Developer Documentation")

+## Authentication

+You will need a Monagree Developer ID to use this SDK.
+Visit the [developer dashboard](https://developers.monagree.com) to get one.

 ## Become a Monagree Developer